-First of all, you’ll need to compare prices and find a reputable installer; you can use a company like Australian Solar Quotes for that.
+First of all, you’ll need to compare prices and find a reputable installer.
+You can Google ‘compare solar prices Australia‘ and you’ll find plenty of online companies that will help you with that.
 Secondly, you need to remember that each state has different rebates, feed in tariffs or whatever they call it, and that will affect how much money you will save.

 All I think I can do is compare what I was promised by the solar power company prior to installation with what the solar power has produced since.